 A resident company can distribute stock dividends (bonus shares) proportionately to all of its shareholders.
 Stock dividends per se or convertible into cash are not taxable in the hands of the recipient.
 Dividends in kind (i.e. other than cash or shares) are treated as taxable benefits.

-Interest income received by resident companies (non-GBC1 companies) is liable to tax at the rate of 15%.
-The interest income (excluding bank interest) will qualify for 80% exemption on gross amount received.
+Interest income received by resident companies (including a GBL) is liable to tax at the rate of 15%.
+The interest income (excluding bank interest) will qualify for 80% exemption on gross amount received, subject to meeting prescribed conditions.

 Royalty income received locally is subject to tax at the rate of 15%.